The User Relationships module allows users to create named relationships between each other.

 If you would like the user to be able to create a second one-way relationship in the opposite direction (you follow me, I follow you back) then ensure that the "this relationship can be reciprocated" checkbox is checked.

 A user can request a relationship by visiting another user's profile and clicking the request relationship link.
+(User Permissions must be granted before these links appear.)
 They can view a list of all their relationships, specific types of relationships or their pending relationship requests by visiting their own profile.
 Within "pending relationships" they can approve, deny or cancel a request (approve or deny if requested by another user, cancel if their request of another user).

 Developers (both module and theme) are given a wide array of API functions with which they can build additional functionality.